 - Mix the dry ingredients in a bowl.

-- Add the butter, egg and milk to the dry ingredients.
-Mix through with a spatula.
-No need for any prolonged stirring.
+- Add the butter, egg, and milk to the dry ingredients.
+Mix through with a spatula until it's a consistent batter.

 - Cover the bowl with plastic wrap and leave to rise in a warm spot for about one hour.

-- Pre-heat the poffertjespan on a medium high heat.
+- Pre-heat the poffertjespan on a medium-high heat.
 Coat the pan with some butter.
+It is better to add a bit too much butter at this point to prevent sticking!

 - Quickly fill all the little holes with some batter.
-I simply pour the mixture straight from my bowl, going as fast as I can.
-You might want to turn down the heat or fill only part of the pan to prevent the first ones burning before the last ones are in.
+You can use a ladle for this or just pour from a bowl.
+You might want to turn down the heat or fill only part of the pan to prevent the first ones burning before the last ones are in if this is your first time.

-- Turn over quickly, the bottom should have just set, the top should still be wet.
+- Easing a fork, gently insert it into the half-set poffertje and turn it over quickly.
+Do so for all the poffertjes.
+The bottom should have just set and be a nice brown color, the top should still be wet.
 If you turn too late they tend to stick to the pan (in my case at least).

 - Take from the heat once both sides are a nice brown colour.